Jeroenimo95/ArcGIS-Homepage/README.md

 In future updates, the purpose of the buttons might change.
 Keep the [size and proportion limitaztions](#prerequisites) of the button images in mind when making changes.

 1. Make sure new button image follows the size restrictions and storage location
-2. Work with the [html file](https://github.com/Jeroenimo95/Jeroenimo95.github.io/tree/master/ArcGIS%20Homepage/src/OrganizationDescription.html) instead of changing values in the ArcGIS settings editor, which doesn't maintain the markup when saved
+2. Work with the [OrganizationDescription.html][organization-html] file instead of changing values in the ArcGIS settings editor, which doesn't maintain the markup when saved
 3. Upload or update a image on ArcGIS online, share it with the [_Homepage_](http://swecono.maps.arcgis.com/home/group.html?id=c40bf2722c1549739f684c611d93a341#overview) Group Group, copy share link and (re)place it in a (new) <img src="http://> link.
 ```html
 <!-- 	This section holds the links to Sweco Norge AS specific content on sweco.no